-The production of mercury need to refine silver fouled the region’s air and streams.
+The production of mercury, needed to refine silver, fouled the region’s air and streams.
 The city’s refineries “belched lead and zinc-rich smoke,” guaranteeing that “children would suffer lifelong stupefaction.”
 Both the people and the land grew sick, while the new technologies prospered.

 But that’s not all.
 In 1647, Potosi also became been the center of a financial boondoggle not unlike the one orchestrated by Bernard Madoff early in this century.

 And here you have it — a scathing description of the first global economy, the ease with which it was corrupted, how its collapse ricocheted around the world and displaced so many people from their homes.